Website translation

 The other option for a global SEO strategy is to have one multilingual website that’s translated into the languages of the market (or markets) that you’re trying to target.

 Weglot is a versatile tool that can help marketers with website localization and multilingual SEO.
-Here’s some of our top tips to help you build a global SEO strategy to cater to international audiences:
+Here are some of our top tips to help you build a global SEO strategy to cater to international audiences:

 Optimize Your Website for International Audiences: SEO Best Practices